 RVs are very complex!
-They have multiple electrical systems, a propane system, two types of battery banks, two water systems, and many features that are unknown to most people who live in a “sticks and bricks” type home.
+They have multiple electrical systems, a propane system, two types of battery banks, two water systems, and many features unknown to most people living in a “sticks and bricks” type home.
 A home on wheels is much more complicated than a house!

 How many people get a walkthrough when they purchase a house?
 Not usually.
-You are handed the keys and it is assumed that you know how to live in it.
-And most times, this is true unless it has complicated low voltage electrical systems that control the house.
+You are handed the keys, and it is assumed that you know how to live in them.
+And most times, this is true unless it has complicated low-voltage electrical systems that control the house.